-However, if you already have an infestation problem in your roof; such as a possum, snake or wasp nest, we recommend seeking the services of a professional pest control expert
+However, if you already have an infestation problem in your roof; such as a possum, snake, wasp nest or other pests, we recommend seeking the services of a professional pest control expert

-Door bottom seals are an effective measure in preventing bugs, spiders, snakes and mice entering your home from under your door while also providing an effective means of sealing your home from inclement weather.
+Door bottom seals are an effective measure in preventing pests entering your home from under your door while also providing an effective means of sealing your home from inclement weather.

 Don’t stop with just the underside of your door, seal the sides and top of the door with a quality weatherstrip.

-You have no doubt noticed the gaps around your garage door, well there is a simple way to seal your garage with garage door weatherstrips.
+You have no doubt noticed the gaps around your garage door, well there is a simple way to seal your garage against pests with garage door weatherstrips.

 Designed to seal out the elements, pests, dust and leaves, these are a worthwhile investment in eradicating pests from your home.